Peter Talbot (bishop)

-Peter Talbot (1620 – November 1680) was the Roman Catholic Archbishop of Dublin from 1669 to his death in prison.
+Peter Talbot (29 June 1618 – 15 November 1680) was an Irish Roman Catholic religious leader who served as Archbishop of Dublin from 1669 until his death in prison in 1680.
 He was a victim of the Popish Plot.

 Early life

-Talbot was born at Malahide, County Dublin, Ireland, in 1620.
-He was the second of the eight sons of Sir William Talbot and his wife Alison (née Netterville).
-At an early age, he entered the Society of Jesus in Portugal.
-He was ordained a priest at Rome, and for some years thereafter held the chair of theology at the College of Antwerp.
+Talbot was born at Malahide on 29 June 1618 to Sir William Talbot and his wife Alison (née Netterville).
+In May 1635, he entered the Society of Jesus in Portugal.
+He was ordained a priest at Rome on either 6 April 1647 or 6 June 1648.

+According to archbishop Oliver Plunkett, Talbot proved "so troublesome" that he was made to carry out the tertian stage of his probation in Florence.

+Talbot held the chair of theology at the College of Antwerp.
 In the meantime during the Commonwealth period, Charles II and the royal family were compelled to seek refuge in Europe.
 Throughout the period of the king's exile, Talbot's brothers were attached to the royal court.
-The eldest brother, Sir Robert Talbot, 2nd Baronet, had held a high commission under James Butler, 1st Duke of Ormonde in the army in Ireland and was reckoned among the king's most confidential advisers.
-A younger brother, Richard Talbot, later Earl of Tyrconnel, was also devoted to the cause of the exiled monarch and stood high in royal favour.
+The eldest brother, Sir Robert Talbot, 2nd Baronet, had held a high commission under James Butler, 1st Duke of Ormond in the army in Ireland and was reckoned among the king's most confidential advisers.
+A younger brother, Richard Talbot, later 1st Earl of Tyrconnell, was also devoted to the cause of the exiled monarch and stood high in royal favour.

 Appointments

 Peter Talbot himself was constantly in attendance on Charles II and his court.
 On account of his knowledge of the continental languages, he was repeatedly dispatched to private embassies in Lisbon, Madrid, and Paris.
 On the return of the king to London, Talbot received an appointment as Queen's Almoner, but the Clarendon and Ormond faction, which was then predominant, feared his influence with the king.
-He was accused of conspiring with the aid of four Jesuits to assassinate the Duke of Ormond, and he was forced to seek safety by resigning his position at Court and retiring to the Continent.
+He was accused of conspiring with four Jesuits to assassinate the Duke of Ormond, and he was forced to seek safety by resigning his position at Court and retiring to continent Europe.
 The king allowed him a pension of three hundred pounds a year.
 Before his return to England, Talbot had, with the approval of the General of the Jesuits, severed his connection with the Society.

-He was appointed Archbishop of Dublin on 11 January 1669, and was consecrated at Antwerp, assisted by the Bishops of Ghent and Ferns.
+He was appointed Archbishop of Dublin in 1669.
+Sources differ on the exact date – 11 January, 8 March or 2 May.
+Talbot was consecrated in Antwerp on 9 May 1669, assisted by the Bishops of Ghent and Ferns.